-This is an 11 percent increase in revenues year over year which is pretty significant.
+This is an 9.4 percent increase in revenues year over year which is pretty significant.
+That is measured in local currency.

 Last year Deloitte was the highest earning big 4 firm, and this year they are also the highest ranking accounting firm.